 Mapillary is mostly comprised of forward facing dash-cam photos that have proved valuable for street-level object recognition software training.

-Having a series of photos every 10 meters taken by a smartphone is also incredibly useful for those editing Open Street Map.
+Having a series of photos every 10 metres taken by a smartphone is also incredibly useful for those editing Open Street Map.

 Even with professional equipment, it will often take a couple of runs to account for mistakes and issues.
 Remember, you can always recapture at a later date… like you needed an excuse for another party.